preciz/pdf_info/README.md

 ![Actions Status](https://github.com/preciz/pdf_info/workflows/test/badge.svg)

-Extracts all /Info and /Metadata from a PDF binary using Regex and without any external dependencies.
+Extracts all /Info and /Metadata objects from a PDF binary using Regex and without any external dependencies.

 ## Installation